sabbirhossainujjal/Bengali-Person-Name-Extractor/README.md

 We build custom `training loop` for training and validating our model performance.
 I have build custom training loop rather than using a trainer becasue it give more freedom to modify and experimenting with different parameter.
 We trained each of the model and done `3 fold cross-validation`.
 Performance of these models are listed in the following table.
 Cross-validation method was used as it gives us insights about models robustness and ensures more general model performance and no overfitting is occuring.

 ### Post-processing
 During inference, we needed to do some post processing to get our desired output.
-As our model predict class for each tokens, we have to extract the postions where name token were predicted and convert these tokens to text format.
-For this we first extract the spans where a person name may occur then convert these spans to corresponding token values and the decode the tokens using tokenizer.deocde method. <br>
+As our model predict class for each tokens, we have to process these outputs and extracted name token need to be converted to text format.
+For this we first extract the spans where a person name may occur then convert these spans to corresponding token values and the decode the tokens using `tokenizer.deocde` method. <br>

 Example:<br>
 Given Text: আব্দুর রহিম নামের কাস্টমারকে একশ টাকা বাকি দিলাম <br>